homebridge-simplisafe3/homebridge-simplisafe3/README.md

 ## Usage

-This plugin supports installation and changing settings (for `config.js`) via the popular [Config UI X plugin](https://github.com/oznu/homebridge-config-ui-x) (recommended for easiest usage).
+This plugin supports installation and changing settings (for `config.js`) via the popular [Config UI X plugin](https://github.com/oznu/homebridge-config-ui-x) which is recommended for easiest usage.

-Ensure you are running Node v10.17.0 or higher (this version is required by Homebridge v1.0.0).
-You can check by using `node -v`.

 Either install and configure using Config UI X or you can manually install the plugin by running: